eliseshaffer/portfolio/src/index.md

 woman living in Longmont, CO.

 I've worked in the security, payments, and consumer electronics industries.
+You can view full my [resume here](/resume).

 I also give talks, develop courses, and blog about various topics.

 In my spare time, I enjoy cycling, climbing, cooking, and reading.